MaterialDesignInXAML/MaterialDesignInXamlToolkit/.github/CONTRIBUTING.md

 ## TabControl:

 There is no TabControl style, I won't create one, and I wont accept one.
-I have Dragablz, and don't want the added burden of supporting two styles; even if it is fully complete.
+I have Dragablz and don't want the added burden of supporting two styles; even if it is fully complete.
 I don't want the duplication and the overhead.

 ## Submitting a PR: